delk73/synesthetic-schemas/docs/README.md

 - Conceptual framing (how Synesthetic aligns with broader research).
 - Use cases (controls, perceptual field, topology).
 - Schema evolution and audit trails.
 - Hypotheses that guide falsifiable validation.

+---

+**Positioning Blurb**
+Explainability shouldn’t be limited to words — it must be experienced.
+Synesthetic delivers explanations as **multisensory feedback loops** (visual, auditory, haptic),
+making system behavior directly perceivable, inclusive, and testable in real time.